- Tracy Gunn

 HENRY’S LAW: if the pressure increases (Gets More/Greater), the more gas will be dissolved (Go into) the liquid.
 If the pressure is decreased (Gets less), the gas will come out of the liquid.

-Our bodies are mostly liquid, and Nitrogen is an inert gas, which means that the body cannot use it, and so while diving, nitrogen dissolves into and out of body tissues until reaching the surrounding pressure (saturation), exposing the body to higher absorption rate upon descent.
+Our bodies are mostly liquid, and Nitrogen is an inert gas, which means that the body cannot use it, so while diving, nitrogen dissolves into and out of body tissues until reaching the surrounding pressure (saturation), exposing the body to a higher absorption rate upon descent.

 Different parts of the body absorb and release Nitrogen at different rates (half-times), although most recreational dives are too short to reach saturation.

-Gas ALWAYS goes from a high pressure to a low pressure so while ascending the pressure reduces and the Nitrogen in the tissues is higher than the pressure of Nitrogen in the air breathed by the diver (Supersaturation).
+Gas ALWAYS goes from a high pressure to a low pressure, so while ascending, the pressure reduces, and the Nitrogen in the tissues is higher than the pressure of Nitrogen in the air breathed by the diver (Supersaturation).
 The nitrogen dissolves out of the body tissues, into the air being breathed and is exhaled.

 The difference between the pressure of the Nitrogen dissolved in the body and the surrounding (ambient) pressure is called the Pressure Gradient.

-A slow ascent rate, the Nitrogen is released harmlessly and is breathed out.
+At a slow ascent rate, the Nitrogen is released harmlessly and is breathed out.

-Getting cold reduces blood flow to the extremities (vasoconstriction) thus slowing the elimination of nitrogen
+Getting cold reduces blood flow to the extremities (vasoconstriction), thus slowing the elimination of nitrogen.

 Technical diving – decompression stops (avoid excessive gas pressure gradient)

-Recreational – No stop diving (doesnt exceed excessive nitrogen in the tissues so a direct ascent to the surface is possible)
+Recreational – No-stop diving (doesn't exceed excessive nitrogen in the tissues, so a direct ascent to the surface is possible)

 If you would like to test your knowledge on